GuidanceMantras/GuidanceMantras/README.md

 ### Each year
 - Always have a target/goal for next year in life/professional life
 - Always have a financial target for next few years in life

+### Materialistic Life
+- Do not be a materialistic person, which means buying everything which you see
+- Some people buy 1 phone every year and change car every 2 years.
+- In life, a person need one phone, one laptop, one car or one house to live
+- You can buy assests, not liabilities such as laptop, car, phone every year
+- Assests are biggest investment than liabilities

 ### Decision Making
 - if you want to make any decision in your life please follow below approach
 - Do not allow your emotions to influence your decisions